 Now that you have some ideas, you might be looking for some writing prompts to give you some practice in using colors in your writing.
 Here are some below:

 M. Sakran is that guy who walks those dogs.
 He is usually found standing by the side of the road while one of his dogs plays in a ditch and the other wonders why he isn't getting a treat right now.
 When not catering to canines, Mario tries to be a writer.
-He's had over seventy items published, including a collection of poetry called First Try, and has also self-published an eBook called Understanding: poems with explanations.
+He's had over ninety items published, including a collection of poetry called First Try, and has also self-published an eBook called Understanding: poems with explanations.
 You can find his poetry related blog at msakran.wordpress.com and his website at msakran.com.